jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 ### Before you begin

 1. If your source instance hosts files that are larger than 25 GB, they will be blocked during the transfer.
-To learn how to check whether large files are hosted by your source instance, and what to do in that case, read \[this section]\(#Transferring files larger than 25 GB).
+To learn how to check whether large files are hosted by your source instance, and what to do in that case, read [this section](#transferring-files-larger-than-25-gb).
 2. Ensure that you can log in to the UI of both the source and target instances with users that have admin permissions.
 3. Ensure that the target instance license does not support fewer features than the source instance license.
 4. Run the file transfer pre-checks as described [here](#running-pre-checks-before-initiating-the-file-transfer-process).